Rana’s Undergraduate Summer Bursary in Tumour Growth

-As tumours grow, they change their surrounding environment to suit the needs of the tumour – this includes recruiting their own blood supply via the process of angiogenesis.
+As tumours grow, they change their surrounding environment to suit the needs of the tumour – this includes recruiting their own blood supply via the process of angiogenesis (blood vessel formation).
 One change that has been observed is the stiffness of the tissue surrounding the tumour increases.
 Tissue stiffness has recently been shown to regulate cell behaviour.
-We want to know if in the context of cancer, of increased tissue stiffness can aid a tumours recruitment of a blood supply, with the aim being if we understand how tumours recruit a blood supply, we can subsequently develop therapies that block this process, starving a tumour and prevent its growth / metastasis.

 Anti-angiogenic therapies